Iwanttobelieve29/Calculator/README.md

 # Calculator
-Just a calculator app that I'm working on
+Just a calculator app that I'm working on.
+It's not very good yet.